marvix89/angular-dog-dashboard/README.md

 ## Next steps
 If I had more time, I would consider the following options:

-- Integrate the app with docker in order to provide a more completed solution
+- Integrate the app with docker in order to provide a more complete solution

 ## Further help